 “Goodbye and loads of love.”

-In Japan, he was first held at Hitachi POW Camp which was designated Tokyo #8.
+In Japan, he was given the POW number 3954 and first held at Hitachi POW Camp which was designated Tokyo #8.
 The camp was new and the thirteen wooden barracks the POWs lived in had just been finished.
 Like in other camps, the barracks were flimsy with windows at the rear.
 The roofs were covered with tree bark for shingles.
 Some buildings were 60 feet by 16 feet and housed 32 POWs each.
 There were three buildings that were 140 feet by 16 feet that housed 68 POWs each.
 In each barracks, there was a small wash area at one end with spigots that the POWs used to wash their clothes.
 There was a small pit for heat and when they received it, the POWs received four, one inch by two inches, pieces of charcoal to heat the barracks.
 Many nights the POWs went to sleep with their clothes on since they did not receive the charcoal.

 There was a guardhouse and a barracks for the guards, and a camp office for the commandant.
 There were also two buildings that were used as storerooms, a camp kitchen but no mess hall, a washroom, a building for the American headquarters, a small hospital building, and a carpenter’s shop.